2020 Chini by-election: Nominations

 People's Justice Party (PKR) Secretary-general, Saifuddin Nasution Ismail announced that Pakatan Harapan (PH) will not contest the by-election.
 Saifuddin cited that the COVID-19 pandemic may affect the safety of voters, therefore abandoning the race.
 Conceding the coalition's presidential council decision, PH might back independent candidate instead at the polls in order to fight against UMNO and BN.

 On Nomination Day, the BN candidate Mohd Sharim, alongside two independents; later-got-sacked BERSATU's Tengku Zainul (house logo) and social activist Mohd Shukri Mohd Ramli (key logo), filed their nomination papers for a three-way race for the state assembly seat.

-Result
+Results

 Results based on polling district

 BN won all polling districts and post and early votes.